At a glance: An invoice is used to collect payment. A receipt is used for proof of payment once the invoice is paid.

 Can an invoice be used as proof of payment?

 One thing that often causes confusion on this topic is whether or not an invoice is a proof of purchase.
 An invoice can only be used as proof that a product or service was requested—or proof of an outstanding formal agreement between the company/seller and the customer/buyer.
 It is not, however, proof that the company/seller has actually yet been paid for delivery of the goods or services.
-This is where the receipt comes in handy!
+This is where the payment receipt comes in handy!

-Finances and TaxesWhat is a receipt?
+What is a receipt?

 A receipt is a document that shows that goods or services were actually paid for, and by what payment method.
 Also, as an important part of a company’s return policy, a receipt is usually required for someone to make a return or exchange on goods they have purchased.